-The creative hypochondriac part of my brain made me wonder, what if the tightness of the compression tights is bad for my blood circulation, and as I sleep it somehow affects my blood pressure negatively?
+What if the tightness is bad for my blood circulation, and as I sleep it somehow affects my blood pressure negatively?

 What if the tightness causes blood to stop moving to my legs in the way it should and I wake up with no feeling in my legs?

 Sounds kind of ridiculous maybe, but the hypochondriac part of my brain isn’t known for its intelligence!